Colombia sets hurdles for FARC rebels to join politics

 BOGOTA As Colombia holds peace talks with FARC rebels, some opposition lawmakers have speculated the insurgents could take part in national elections next year, but the government is laying down terms that make that unlikely.

-Interior Minister Fernando Carrillo said in an interview he is "moderately optimistic" that talks in Cuba to end five decades of war with the Revolutionary Armed Forces of Colombia or FARC will be successful, while saying he harbors a "big dose of skepticism."
+Interior Minister Fernando Carrillo said in an interview he is "moderately optimistic" that talks in Cuba to end five decades of war with the Revolutionary Armed Forces of Colombia or FARC will be successful, while saying he harbours a "big dose of scepticism."

 Carrillo spelled out the government's position on how the rebels can enter Colombia's political process in an interview with Reuters at his office late on Wednesday.